ahaas99/ExploringGeneralizationPotential/README.md

 - **`multi_head_multi_domain_pt.py`**: Modified the logic that the model sees every dataset the same number of times
 - **`multi_head_multi_domain_pt_gradient_accumulation.py`**: Modified the logic that the model sees every dataset the same number of times

-Testsing is the same to mm-PT.
+Testing is the same to mm-PT.

 ## Code Structure for pre-trained-training
 - **`config.yaml`**: Configuration file specifying training parameters and settings.